marknoack/sdk_test/docsrc/index.rst

 **Firebolt-python-sdk**
 ########################

-The Firebolt Python SDK enables launching and connecting to Firebolt engines and databases to execute queries and fetch results.
+The Firebolt Python SDK contains tools for launching and connecting to Firebolt engines and databases to execute queries and fetch results.

 .. note::